alainzhiyanov/swat_emulation/README.md

 - `sudo su`
 - `docker ps`.
 Copy container id.
 -  `docker exec -it <container_id> /bin/bash`
-- If you'd like to capture packets, you'll need to repeat this for a third terminal window.
+- If you'd like to capture packets, you'll need to repeat this for a third terminal window and run tshark command there.

 # Running Emulation #
 - On all terminal windows, `cd /swat_emulation`.